vincent-herlemont/short/readme.md

 This directory must be inside of your project (The default value it's the [root folder of the project](#project-shortyaml)).
 That can be a sub folder like `./env/` see [**setup configuration**](#configuration-file-shortyaml) for more details.
-So if you had configured git or another code versioning solution, public directory allow to save with your code no critical configuration files like example configuration file.
+So if you had configured git or another code versioning solution, public directory allow to save with your code no critical configuration files like an example configuration file.

 ```
 .